jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 >[!NOTE]
->  When configuring Azure VMware Solution with Secure Virtual WAN Hubs, ensure optimal routing results on the hub by setting the Hub Routing Preference option to "AS Path." - see [Virtual hub routing preference](https://learn.microsoft.com/azure/virtual-wan/about-virtual-hub-routing-preference)
+>  When configuring Azure VMware Solution with Virtual WAN Hubs, ensure optimal routing results on the hub by setting the Hub Routing Preference option to "AS Path." - see [Virtual hub routing preference](https://learn.microsoft.com/azure/virtual-wan/about-virtual-hub-routing-preference)

 ### ExpressRoute Global Reach deployment options